Quick Summary

 They have become powerful role models, embodying the notion that success knows no gender boundaries.
 Their accomplishments serve as a catalyst for societal change, inspiring countless women to dream bigger, strive harder, and seize their rightful place at the forefront of the business world.

-Leena Nair, an alumnus of XLRI Jamshedpur and a native of Kolhapur, Maharashtra, is acclaimed for her people-centred approach to leadership.
-She is the youngest woman CEO in India.
+Leena Nair, an alumnus of XLRI Jamshedpur and a native of Kolhapur, Maharashtra, is acclaimed for her people-centered approach to leadership.
+She is the youngest women CEOs in India.
 Nair, a management gold medalist from XLRI, Jamshedpur, and a graduate of Sangli’s Walchand College of Engineering with a degree in electrical engineering, became the helm of Chanel in January 2022.

 Matchmaking has changed significantly for the younger age because of Dubey.
 The Match Group, which owns dating websites including Tinder, Match, OkCupid, and Hinge, is led by her.
 She attended IIT Kharagpur to study Metallurgical engineering after growing up in Jamshedpur.
 She started her career at Texas Instruments as an engineer.

-A British-born American entrepreneur who serves as the women CEO and President of the computer networking company Arista Networks.
+A British-born American entrepreneur who serves as the women CEOs in India and President of the computer networking company Arista Networks.
 After more than 15 years with Cisco, she joined the firm in 2008 and guided Arista to a successful IPO, growing it into a multibillion-dollar corporation.
 In addition to her position at Arista, Ullal has been a member of the Snowflake board of directors since 2020.

 She was on Forbes’ list of the richest self-made women in America in 2021.
 Ullal has an electrical technology degree from San Francisco State University and an engineering management master’s degree from Santa Clara University in California.